Project Information

 The Paradise Sewer Project Ad Hoc Committee was formed in January 2025 with the goal to increase project momentum while keeping the public apprised of project progress.
 The Ad Hoc Committee meets biweekly with the project team to assess opportunities and potential action.
 Mayor Steve Crowder and Councilmember Heidi Lange were appointed to the Sewer Project Ad Hoc Committee in January 2025.
 Additionally, Sewer Project updates are given monthly at Town Council meetings.

-Since 2015, the Town has held 65+ public discussions on the project in order to share information and allow for public comment.
+Since 2015, the Town has held 65+ public discussions on the project to share information and allow for public comment.
 To learn more about these past meetings, click here.

 The Town held a community meeting about the project on March 5, 2025, at 6 p.m.
 To view a recording of the meeting, click here.

-Phase 1 of the Core Collection System has been sized to maximize the Collection System footprint using grant funding already secured.
+Phase 1 of the Core Collection System will be sized to maximize the Collection System footprint using grant funding already secured.
 Future phases of the Core Collection System will be designed and constructed based on securing additional funding.
 Generally, the Collection System, if approved, would start in the southwest part of Town and expand northward and eastward.

 The sequencing of collection system construction is not yet established other than design of the Core Collection System has been prioritized.
 Based on future planning and funding, the Town will receive input regarding continued prioritization.
 It is possible for parts of the Extended Collection System to be advanced at the same time as the Core Collection System; however, design and a project-level environmental clearance would be completed prior to implementation, likely tiered to this programmatic environmental review.